 Why Are Diabetic Dogs At Higher Risk of Cataracts?

 Diabetes has been linked to cataracts in both dogs and humans.
 Dogs with diabetes are at a higher risk of developing cataracts because this disease causes problems with blood circulation, nerves, and organs.
 The eyes have blood circulation, nerves, and are an organ and this is why diabetes can also begin to cause cataracts in dogs with uncontrolled blood sugar by swelling.
-It is possible to lower their blood sugar through proper diet and exercise and this can in turn help with managing any cataracts.
-Managing diabetes with a trusted veterinarian can help tremendously.
+It is possible to lower their blood sugar through

 How Do Cataracts in Dogs Get Treated?